 'Water Supply' tab - The 'Water Supply' sheet tab contains the main part of the programme.

-'Loading unit input' tab - The 'Loading unit input' tab contains a sub programme that allows the user to input the number and type of fixtures and automatically calculates the matching number of loading units.
+'Loading Unit Input' tab · The 'Loading unit input' sheet tab contains a sub programme that allows the user to calculate the total loading units for a particular section of piping.